rd003/blog/content/posts/dotnet-service-lifetime.md

 builder.Services.AddTransient<IMyService, MyService>();
 ```

-Let's run the application an hit the enpoint `{baseUrl}/test`.
+Let's run the application an hit the endpoint `{baseUrl}/test`.

-Open the console and you will notice these logs
+Open the console and you will notice these logs:

 ```bash
 ==> Service created with InstanceId: 486bc64a-b0d4-4216-9b36-3ca97b7fa5cd